taocpp/taopq/README.md

 Older versions of Visual Studio might work, 15.4 is known *not* to work.
 Let us know if you try any version between 15.4 and 15.9 and whether it works or not.

+## Package Managers

+You can download and install EASTL using the [Conan](https://github.com/conan-io/conan) package manager:

+    conan install taocpp-taopq/20200215@

+The taopq package in conan is kept up to date by Conan team members and community contributors.
+If the version is out-of-date, please [create an issue or pull request](https://github.com/conan-io/conan-center-index) on the Conan Center Index repository.

 ## Contact

 taoPQ is part of [The Art of C++].